visual-layer/fastdup/README.md

 * Experiments on a 32 core Google cloud machine, with 128GB RAM (no GPU required).

-* We run on the full ImageNet dataset (11.5M images) to compare all pairs of images in less than 3 hours WITHOUT a GPU (with Google cloud cost of 5$).
+* We run on the full ImageNet-21K dataset (11.5M images) to compare all pairs of images in less than 3 hours WITHOUT a GPU (with Google cloud cost of 5$).

 ## Quick Installation (Ubuntu 20.04 or Ubuntu 18.04)
 For Python 3.7 and 3.8